CristopherVidalMachado/nosso_amigo_secreto/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you may want to cover

  Without docker:

 * Ruby version : ruby:2.3-slim